-During the period ended 30 June 2023, no penalties were imposed on the Bank by the CBB or any other regulatory body.
-We confirm to the best of our knowledge and belief, that no violations of the Bahrain Commercial Companies Law, the CBB and Financial Institutions Law, the CBB Rule Book (Volume 1 and applicable provisions of Volume 6) and CBB directives, or the terms of the Bank's memorandum and articles of association of the Bank has occurred during the period ended 30 June 2023.
+During the six months ended 30 June 2025, no penalties were imposed on the Bank by the CBB or any other regulatory body.
+We confirm to the best of our knowledge and belief, that no violation of the Bahrain Commercial Companies Law, Central Bank of Bahrain and Financial Institutions Law and the Central Bank of Bahrain directives and the Memorandum and Articles of Association of the Bank has occurred during the six months ended 30 June 2025.
 Accordingly, the Bank has complied with all the terms of its banking license.

-In addition, we also confirm to the best of our knowledge and belief, that there are no material pending legal cases outstanding as at 30 June 2023.
+In addition, we also confirm to the best of our knowledge and belief, that there are no material pending legal cases outstanding as at 30 June 2025.